- Office: LA 357

 Jennifer Peeples, Pete Bsumek, Steve Schwarze, and Jen Schneider, “Industrial Apocalyptic: Neoliberalism, Coal, and the Burlesque Frame.”
 Rhetoric & Public Affairs 17.2 (2014): 227-254.

 Pete Bsumek, Jen Schneider, Steve Schwarze, and Jennifer Peeples, “Corporate Ventriloquism: Corporate Advocacy, the Coal Industry, and the Appropriation of Voice.”
 Lead chapter in Steve Depoe and Jennifer Peeples (eds.), Voice and Environmental Communication.
-London: Palgrave MacMillan, forthcoming in 2014.
+London: Palgrave MacMillan, 2014.

 “Environmental Melodrama: Explorations and Extensions,” part of the forum by Kinsella, et al., “Narratives, Rhetorical Genres, and Environmental Conflict: Responses to Schwarze’s ‘Environmental Melodrama,’” Environmental Communication: A Journal of Nature and Culture 2.1 (2008): 78 - 109